piezosystemjena/nv200-python-lib/doc/data_recorder.rst

 Step 9: Plot the Recorded Data (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After retrieving the recorded data, you can plot it using a library like matplotlib:
+After retrieving the recorded data, you can plot it using a library like `matplotlib <https://matplotlib.org/>`_:

 .. code-block:: python